-Members were pleased to note that 99% of the Neath Port Talbot Webpages are now available in Welsh.
 Members asked if it was possible to have the number of calls by ward.
 Officers highlighted that it is not possible to capture that data as of yet, however, Officers would look to incorporate it in to the new telephony system that is being introduced to the council in the future.